-Some community facilities have a dual purpose. e.g. used for leisure and recreation such as Fareham Leisure Centre.
+Sarisbury Green Parish RoomsWhiteley Community Centre Some community facilities have a dual purpose. e.g. used for leisure and recreation such as Fareham Leisure Centre.
 These facilities currently accommodate community groups as well as sporting activities.
+Planned Provision Accommodate community groups as well as sporting activities.
 Most community facilities within the Borough will continue to provide a 'service' for at least the next 5-10 years, but that longer-term planning is uncertain.
-This is mainly due was due to the following reasons:

-- Current profit intake.

-- Increasing maintenance costs of the facility.

-- Restrictions on licence use.

-- Increased hire rates

-There are many important factors in determining the capacity of existing facilities in meeting current and future demand including:

-- The capacity of current staff/volunteers to operate and manage the facilities if additional groups/activities were to be run by the facility. - The funding available to continue current activities, including covering insurance to use the facility. - The lack of parking to accommodate groups/users on the site. - The lack of room on site to further expand the existing facilities. - The availability of rooms at particular times within the facility.
+This is mainly due was due to the following reasons: Current profit intake.
+Increasing maintenance costs of the facility.
+Restrictions on licence use.
+Increased hire rates There are many important factors in determining the capacity of existing facilities in meeting current and future demand including: The capacity of current staff/volunteers to operate and manage the facilities if additional groups/activities were to be run by the facility.
+The funding available to continue current activities, including covering insurance to use the facility.
+The lack of parking to accommodate groups/users on the site.
+The lack of room on site to further expand the existing facilities.
+The lack of room on site to further expand the existing facilities.
+The availability of rooms at particular times within the facility.
 For instance, some community facilities struggle to fill day time bookings.
-However, there is a need for weekday evening slots when people finish work and are available. - The extension of the existing facility to accommodate further groups/activities. - The hire charges of the facility. - Some of the facilities are for private members only and are therefore, not available to members of the public.
+However, there is a need for weekday evening slots when people finish work and are available.
+The hire charges of the facility.
+Some of the facilities are for private members only and are therefore, not available to members of the public.
 A number of these issues, as illustrated above, would need to be resolved before the facilities would either be able to increase the amount of groups/activities within the facility or increase the capacity, i.e. through extending the facility.

-The following community facilities are at capacity, but there is the intention to expand or increase the use of the existing facility in the short term:
+The following community facilities are at capacity, but there is the intention to expand or increase the use of the existing facility in the short term: 1st Catisfield Scout Group 1st Stubbington Scout Group 1st Stubbington Scout Group 1